 It really just comes down to one thing though - I can't think of a system I want to own less than the Gizmondo.
 Think of every game system you don't own and rank them in the order you'd like to acquire them.
 What goes beneath the Gizmondo?
 Based on that alone I will happily label it the worst system ever and defend that position if the one Gizmondo fan on earth ever reads this.

 Oh, so what's the last game for the Gizmono?
 Trick question, it had eight games in the stores for its US launch and none after that.
-The world never got to learn if "Momma Can I Mow The Lawn" was really as crappy as the name sounded.
+The world never learned if "Momma Can I Mow The Lawn" was really as crappy as the name sounded.

 Some of the things I said about the Gizmondo apply to the N-Gage.
 However, it was marketed more as a phone than a gaming system unlike the Gizmondo which was marketed as.. well, I'm not sure what.